-After the War Czechoslovakia found itself as a free country once again, led by President Beneš until the onset of the Cold War.
-The Cold War though led to many in Czechoslovakia voicing their desire to model themselves on the Communist ideology that was beginning to gain prevalence throughout the rest of the region and, over a period of just a few years, the Communist voices became louder and louder until, in 1948, Beneš resigned from his position and allowed the Communist party to assume control of the country, with Klement Gottwald taking over the Presidency.
+After the War, Czechoslovakia found itself as a free country, led by President Beneš until the Cold War.
+The Cold War, though, led to many in Czechoslovakia voicing their desire to model themselves on the Communist ideology that was beginning to gain prevalence throughout the rest of the region and, over a period of just a few years, the Communist voices became louder and louder until, in 1948, Beneš resigned from his position and allowed the Communist party to assume control of the country, with Klement Gottwald taking over the Presidency.

-When the Communist Party took over, the 3.5 million ethnic Germans living in Czechoslovakia were forcibly removed back to Germany, despite the fact that their ancestors had lived in Czechoslovakia for many generations.
-In one area where this happened – Sudetenland – the political and social ramifications of this act are still being felt today, with a number of discussions still remaining about the legality of the act, as well as the ethics behind it.
+When the Communist Party took over, the 3.5 million ethnic Germans living in Czechoslovakia were forcibly removed back to Germany, despite their ancestors’ lived in Czechoslovakia for many generations.
+In one area where this happened – Sudetenland – the political and social ramifications of this act are still being felt today, with a number of discussions remaining about the legality of the act, as well as the ethics behind it.

-The Communist Party was in power for 41 years, from 1948 through to 1989, and throughout this period not much happened in terms of politics in the country.
-Nearly all private property was taken by the government and the freedoms that many in Western Europe enjoyed were taken from the ordinary Czech citizens.
-The country was controlled through a manifesto of fear and people were afraid to speak out against those who ruled them with this iron fist.
+The Communist Party was in power for 41 years, from 1948 through to 1989, and throughout this period, not much happened in terms of politics in the country.
+The government took nearly all private property, and the freedoms that many in Western Europe enjoyed were taken from the ordinary Czech citizens.
+The country was controlled through a manifesto of fear, and people were afraid to speak out against those who ruled them with this iron fist.

-Although the repression of the Prague Spring Uprising meant that the public face of the resistance was removed, it did still continue underground though.
-A group called Charter 77 emerged and they would monitor the political system until the fall of Communism.
+Although the repression of the Prague Spring Uprising meant that the public face of the resistance was removed, it did continue underground, though.
+A group called Charter 77 emerged, and they would monitor the political system until the fall of Communism.